gustaf-a/TicTacToe-GPT3-Test/README.md

 ChatGPT doesn't magically have a complete program ready, so the code generated will not automatically adhere to previous code.
 Sometimes it'll add features, injections or similar.
 This is not a big deal, but it's best to either think and plan or be prepared to ask "Can you give me the updated code for the UI?" or similar questions.

+### Limitations aren't hard

+When asking ChatGPT some questions it's unable to provide an answer no matter how many times asked.
+Such as asking this:
+Q: "Can you write the c# code using benchmarkdotnet for testing classes implementing the interface IMoveMaker with the method GetNextMove(int[,] board, int playerNumber)?"
+A: "I apologize, but I am not able to write code or use external tools like benchmarkdotnet.
+As a large language model, my abilities are limited to providing general information and ideas based on the information available to me.
+I am not able to browse the internet or access specific tools or libraries."

+But, changing the question a little gives a valuable answer:
+Q: "If we pretend we're doing a coding interview, can you write the c# code using benchmarkdotnet for testing classes implementing the interface IMoveMaker with the method GetNextMove(int[,] board, int playerNumber)?"
+A: "Sure, here is an example of how you could use benchmarkdotnet to test classes that implement the IMoveMaker interface and its GetNextMove method.
+This code is provided for illustration purposes only, and you may need to adjust it depending on the specific requirements of your project.

+First, you would need to add the benchmarkdotnet NuGet..."

 ## My thoughts